tientuk3/Suzuki-ECU-quickshifter/README.md

 - Selected gear is below 6th
 - Throttle position above minimum threshold

-Upon activation, it briefly cuts ignition (70ms default) to unload the transmission and allowing the shift.
+Upon activation, it briefly cuts fuel (70ms default) to unload the transmission and allowing the shift.
 The patch requires quickshifter sensor hardware (available commercially).
 By default, it assumes that the sensor signal is active low.

 ## How It Works